MicrosoftDocs/azure-devops-docs/docs/java/labs/agile/index.md

 ## Prerequisites

-This exercise assumes you have completed [setting up your VSTS Java project](../settingvstsproject/index.md), and have created a Team Project using the Scrum template with a Git repo.
+This exercise assumes you have completed [setting up your Azure DevOps Services Java project](../settingAzure DevOps Servicesproject/index.md), and have created a Team Project using the Scrum template with a Git repo.

 ## Managing your team project backlog